 According to the Monte Vishighlight of the festival is the opporsands of cranes at the Monte Vista Ambulance.
-National Wildlife Refuge as they prance and display for each other, the new Ski-Hi Complex, in Monand return to their roosting spots at sunset."
+National Wildlife Refuge as they prance and display for each other, the new Ski-Hi Complex, in Monlift off en masse in the mornings, te Vista, held the Crane, Craft and and return to their roosting spots at sunset."